 When you encounter low-quality — or thin — content, it’s tempting to ignore it and focus on creating new content instead.
 But, it’s better, and much more effective, to adopt a ‘spring-cleaning’ strategy.
 Essentially, this involves enhancing existing content on your website, on web pages that already appear on Google, rather than creating new web pages that need to be crawled.
 Add high-quality content to your web pages, ensuring that they provide value to your users and address your business’ unique proposition.

 Here are 7 things you can do to ‘spring-clean’ your content:

-Thin content can be harmful to your website.
+Thin & low-quality content can be harmful to your website.
 If you have content that performs poorly, your website can dip in search engine rankings.
 Focus on creating content that benefits your website visitors.
 Consider the importance of valuable content in converting visitors into leads — your content should tell the user why they should do business with you rather than your competitor.